davidomahony/ReactWebSIte/README.md

     General
         - On buttons mouse over should display a different cursor
         - Would like some tool tips
+        - Need a loading screen
+        - Need a 404 Page
+        - Integrate Fboook & Co
+        - Need a color scheme

 Bugs Noticed
 - Small images and preview